Economic history of China (1949–present): Recovery from war, 1949–52

-In 1949 China's economy was suffering from the debilitating effects of decades of warfare.
+In 1949, China's economy was suffering from the debilitating effects of decades of the Chinese Civil War.
 Many mines and factories had been damaged or destroyed.
 At the end of the war with Japan in 1945, Soviet troops had dismantled about half the machinery in the major industrial areas of the northeast and shipped it to the Soviet Union.
 Transportation, communication, and power systems had been destroyed or had deteriorated because of lack of maintenance.
 Agriculture was disrupted, and food production was some 30 percent below its pre-war peak level.
-Further, economic ills were compounded by one of the most virulent inflation's in world history.
+Further, economic ills were compounded by one of the most virulent inflation rates in world history.

 As the Nationalists fled during their defeat in the Chinese Civil War, they stripped China of liquid assets including gold, silver, and the country's dollar reserves.
-Nationalists forces also attempted to firebomb industrial sites, but workers were able to stop them at many such locations.
+Nationalist forces also attempted to firebomb industrial sites, but workers were able to stop them at many such locations.
 By the time the Nationalists were defeated, commerce had been destroyed, the national currency rendered valueless, and the economy was based on barter.

-The chief goal of the government for the 1949–52 period was simply to restore the economy to normal working order.
-The administration moved quickly to repair transportation and communication links and revive the flow of economic activity.
-The banking system was nationalized and centralized under the People's Bank of China.
+The Chinese economy recovered quickly from 1949 to 1957.

+After the civil war, the Communists established a policy of balancing the budget or running a surplus.
+Balanced budgets or surpluses had been the norm in Chinese governance until the Qing (after defeat in the Sino-Japanese War of 1894-1895) and the Republic of China ran yearly budget deficits and accumulated large amounts of debt.

+The Common Program approved in late September 1949 by the Chinese People's Political consultative Conference prioritized ownership of the state-owned economy, although it also gave consideration to some private interests.
+It did not seek to eliminate capitalism as a whole, instead encouraging private enterprises viewed as beneficial to the national economy and sought to implement a mixed economy.
+At the founding of the PRC, the Central Finance and Economy Commission under the transitional Government Administrative Council was the single central government organ in charge of national economic planning and construction management.
+It was led by Chen Yun and Bo Yibo.
+Its major priorities were restoring national economic order, price stabilization, currency stabilization, establishing a management mechanism for the planned economy, and preparing for the First Five-Year Plan.

 To bring inflation under control by 1951, the government unified the monetary system, tightened credit, restricted government budgets at all levels and put them under central control, and guaranteed the value of the currency.
 The CCP's success in overcoming hyperinflation and stabilizing prices became a major source of the new government's legitimacy.
+Price increases from the 1950s to the 1970s were generally minimal, although the periods of the Great Leap Forward and the Great Famine were notable exceptions.
+China ultimately had one of the most stable fiat currencies in modern history during the Mao era.